We are Oxfordshire Liveable Streets

 We believe that solutions should focus on overall improvements for the people most affected by transport poverty, public health inequalities, air pollution, and poor public spaces.

 We are a not-for-profit company that is funded by the Foundation for Integrated Transport and ordinary people in Oxford.
+The Centre for Innovation in Voluntary Action processes our donations so that we are able to receive an extra 25% through Gift Aid.
 Our Companies House number is 11469098.
+We have been contracted to carry out some specific work by Zero Carbon Oxford Partnership.

 Meet our board